School Choice with Multiple Priorities: EADA algorithm

+We introduce the (simplified) EADA algorithm for $G_{S}=\succ $, which is introduced by Kesten (2010) and modified by Tang and Yu (2014).\footnote{ The original EADAM The original EADAM by Kesten (2010), which corresponds to our EADAM for $\succ _{s}=\emptyset $ for all $s$, aims to achieve an efficient matching for students.
+However, here we discuss an efficient matching under the constraint that certain priorities cannot be violated, specifically focusing on obtaining the SOSM.

-We introduce a variant of the (simplified) EADA algorithm for $G_{S}=\succ $ , which is introduced by Kesten (2010) and modified by Tang and Yu (2014).
-This is almost the same as that introduced by Tang and Yu (2014, Subsection 4.2), but they only consider weak priority orders.
-That is, we show that the algorithm also attains an SOSM for $\succ $ even when $\succ _{s}$ is not weak order but partial order for some $s\in S$.
+Regarding the modification by Tang and Yu (2014), see footnote 7 of Kitahara and Okumura (2024).} This is almost the same as that introduced by Tang and Yu (2014, Subsection 4.2), but they only consider weak priority orders.
+That is, we show that the algorithm also attains an SOSM for $\succ $ even when $ \succ _{s}$ is not weak order but partial order for some $s\in S$.

 We roughly introduce the following class of algorithms.